luckyde/elCanvas/README.md

 # elCanvas
 A lightweight library to support basic canvas shape drawing while having an object list you can control!

 Filesize of minified library: **14kb**

-Feel fee to post feedback and improvement suggestions, pull, modify as you wish :)
+Feel free to post feedback and improvement suggestions, pull, modify as you wish :)

 Examples of pure canvas animation: